Skip to main content

 Photo by Mila Stanley

 Soktheavy Phouk is from Cambodia and is majoring in political science and minors in international development, international relations, criminal justice, and public policy.
-Her passion is about the involvement of civil society and human rights in political and social action.
+Her passion is for the involvement of civil society and human rights in political and social action.

 portrait of Brock Bennett